My Asthma In School Programme

 We have developed and tested a range of self-management workshops, as well as a theatre performance to address asthma in a school-based intervention.
 All elements were developed with learning experts, tested with young people, and reviewed by asthma clinicians and a health psychologist.
 Initial results have shown that all elements of the intervention were very well received by students and teachers, and that the self-management workshops improved knowledge about asthma in all areas we addressed.

-We are planning to run a randomised control trial in 2018 and 2019 in which we evaluate the effect of our intervention regarding asthma control, and attitudes towards asthma.
-We will include a minimum of 21 schools in London in the planned trial, each of which will receive all elements of the intervention for their year groups 7 and 8.
-If the trial can show that the intervention is effective in improving asthma control, we will apply for funding to implement the intervention across the UK.
+We ran a randomised control trial between 2018 and 2020 to evaluate the effect of our intervention regarding asthma control, and attitudes towards asthma.
+We included schools in London for the planned trial, each of which were offered (upon completion) all elements of the intervention for their year groups 7 and 8.